Pedagogic Research Funds

-The Seedcorn Fund is intended to support pedagogic projects or activities in the Faculty of Arts, Humanities and Cultures.
+The Pedagogic Research Fund is intended to support pedagogic projects or activities in the Faculty of Arts, Humanities and Cultures.

-The Pedagogic Research in the Arts (PRiA) Seedcorn Fund is intended to support activities for developing pedagogic and other educational research, and for the development of new and innovative student education activities in the Faculty which may underpin future research activity.
+The Pedagogic Research Fund is intended to support activities for developing pedagogic and other educational research, and for the development of new and innovative student education activities in the Faculty which may underpin future research activity.

 The Fund will particularly focus on supporting projects or activity where there is an intention to apply for fuller funding (internal or external) in the future.
 The Fund may therefore be used for ‘pilot’ activities or to support professional development in the area of student education.